sandworm-hq/sandworm-guard-js/CONTRIBUTING.md

 * Update these if you've made changes to the Sandworm core (under `src`)
 * When fixing a bug, please provide at least one test that would fail without the proposed fix, but passes with it applied
 * When adding a feature, please provide at least one test for each significant new functionality introduced
+* Can run under the default node env, or under `jsdom` to emulate a browser
-* Run with `yarn test-node-unit`
+* Run with `yarn test-node-unit`, `yarn test-jsdom-unit`, or both with `yarn test-unit`

 To run all tests in a single go, use `yarn test-all`.
+To run everything for a specific platform, use `yarn test-node-all` or `test-web-all`.

 ## Running the inspector